 Want to swim in a jewel vault?
 Or fall asleep in a former bank directors oak-paneled office?
 Well at Hotel De Rome you can.
 Owned by the affluent Rocco family and located in a disused bank, this is by far one of the most decadent and prestigious hotels in the city.
 Alongside its 108 rooms, this hotel also plays host to a restaurant headed up by a Michelin-starred chef, sublime pool, spa, and rooftop bar with one of the most spectacular views in Berlin.

-A recent addition to the 25 Hours boutique hotel brand, this playful, hipster haven is located in a recently redeveloped 1950s office block overlooking Berlin’s Zoo.
+A great addition to the 25 Hours boutique hotel brand, this playful haven is located in a recently redeveloped 1950s office block overlooking Berlin’s Zoo.
 The ‘Bikini’ building is also home to a concept shopping mall which houses boutique stores, eateries, and coffee shops.
 The hotel is designed with a modern aesthetic and quirky touch, incorporating features such as a hammock lounge, rooftop terrace titled Monkey Bar, hanging bicycles, and a sauna that has a window facing onto the zoo.
 There are free bikes available for guests, but if that’s not your style why not borrow one of the hotel’s free Mini Coopers?
-We said it was a hipster haven…

 As the name suggests, this stylish sleeping spot has a sensual streak to it.
 With its bold red and blue color scheme, lavish velvet furnishings, and hits of gold—this is the place to stay if you want to indulge in glamorous comfort.
 The Art-Nouveau architecture is typical of that of the upscale Charlottenburg neighborhood where the hotel is located, and the rooms are inspired by Paris in the 1920s.
 The restaurant offers Chinese-French fusion cuisine and the low-lit bar, open until the early hours and buzzing at weekends, serves a fine drink.
 According to the hotel, “Our cocktails will make even the wildest of tigers purr like a kitty kat.”